-Olivier Bernard’s first decision was to retain the same wine making team at Domaine de Chevalier.
-In 1985, they purchased additional plots from neighboring vineyards, which almost doubled the vineyard in size.
-They began a long term replanting program lasting from 1988 to 1995.
+Olivier Bernard’s first decision was to retain the same winemaking team at Domaine de Chevalier.
+At the time of the purchase, the estate had only 18 hectares of vines.
+Olivier Bernard made two early decisions.
+He retained the former team and he began enlarging the vineyards.
+In 1985, they purchased additional plots from neighboring vineyards almost doubling the vineyard in size.
+Next, they began a long-term replanting program lasting from 1988 to 1995.

 Some of the work Olivier Bernard undertook to improve their vineyards was the removal of the trees bordering the vineyard that were the most susceptible to frost.
 Next, Olivier Bernard began a complete renovation entailing the construction of new wine-making facilities to accommodate their increased production.

-Adrien Bernard helps with a focus on the commercial side of the business and Hugo Bernard, works on the winemaking end of the business.
-In time, it is expected that both sons will eventually take over managing all the family owned vineyards.
+Adrien Bernard helps with the commercial side of the business and Hugo Bernard works on the winemaking end of the business.
+In time, it is expected that both sons will eventually take over managing all the family-owned vineyards.

 Domaine de Chevalier Vineyards, Terroir, Grapes, Winemaking

 For the white Bordeaux wine, 7 hectares are planted to 70% Sauvignon Blanc and 30% Semillon.
 The vineyard is planted to a vine density of 10,000 vines per hectare.
 On average, the vines are close to 30 years of age.

-The vineyard of Domaine de Chevalier is in one large block.
 The vineyard can be divided into 90 separate parcels.
 The best terroir of Domaine de Chevalier is located right in front of the chateau.
-This is where you find the oldest Cabernet Sauvignon vines, which are 50 years of of age.
+This is where you find the oldest Cabernet Sauvignon vines, which are 50 years of age.

 To combat potential, frost damage, it was the idea of Olivier Bernard to use wind machines and even helicopters in select vintages.
 This works because the helicopter and wind machine blades stir and blend the lower layers of cold air with warmer air, which helps avoid damage from frost.